AreebaSaeed17/Evil_DPS/README.md

 5. Each decision affects the user's health and energy.
 6. Use inventory items when necessary to improve survival chances.
 ## Game Mechanics:
+Health represents the physical condition of the player, while energy represents stamina.
+The inventory can store up to five items which may be used during gameplay.
+## The Disaster Scenarios:
+•	Earthquake – Focuses on shelter, evacuation, and aftershock safety.
+•	Fire – Emphasizes smoke management, evacuation routes, and fire safety.
+•	Flood – Involves movement in water, rescue decisions, and survival priorities.
+•	Power Outage – Requires patience, resource management, and safe decision-making.
+## Ending & Scoring:
+At the end of each game, a final score is calculated based on remaining health and energy and a performance rating is displayed, and the game outcome is saved to a history file.
+The user can access his progress through this file afterwards.